Revisiting Natural Gradient for Deep Networks: Natural conjugate gradient

 The new direction therefore is:

-This is identical to nonlinear conjugate gradient, just that we use the natural direction $\nabla_{N_t}$ instead of the gradients $\nabla_t$ everywhere and we use an off the shelf solver to optimize simultaneously for both the step size $\alpha_t$ and the correction term $\frac{\beta_t}{\alpha_t}$ used to compute the new direction.
+Note that the resulting algorithm looks identical to standard nonlinear conjugate gradient.
+The difference are that we use the natural direction $\nabla_{N_t}$ instead of the gradients $\nabla_t$ everywhere and that we use an off the shelf solver to optimize simultaneously for both the step size $\alpha_t$ and the correction term $\frac{\beta_t}{\alpha_t}$ used to compute the new direction.

-This approach gives us an \emph{approximantion} to the right new direction $d_t$, and one can show that in the Eucledian space, given a second order Taylor approximation of $\mathcal{L}(\theta_{t-1})$, under the assumption that the Hessian $\mathbf{H}_{t-1}$ is symmetric, this approach will result in exactly conjugate direction.
+We can show that in the Euclidean space, given a second order Taylor approximation of $\mathcal{L}(\theta_{t-1})$, under the assumption that the Hessian $\mathbf{H}_{t-1}$ is symmetric, this approach will result in conjugate direction.
+Because we do not do the multidimensional line search along geodesics or transport the gradients in the same space, in general, this approach is also just an approximation to the locally conjugate direction on the manifold.

+The advantage of our approach over using some formula, like Polak-Ribiere, and ignoring the difference between $\mathbf{F}_{t-1}$ and $\mathbf{F}_t$, is that we are guaranteed to minimize the cost $\mathcal{L}$ at at each step.